duke-libraries/ddr-antivirus/README.md

 Ddr::Antivirus does *not* provide a virus scanning engine as a runtime dependency.
 Instead, it will select a scanner adapter class for the software it finds in your environment following this procedure:

 - If the [clamav](https://github.com/eagleas/clamav) gem is available, it will select the `ClamavScannerAdapter`.
 - If the ClamAV Daemon client `clamdscan` is on the user's path, it will select the `ClamdScannerAdapter`.
+Ddr::Antivirus *does not* manage clamd -- that includes checking its status, starting or reloading the database.
+These tasks must be managed externally.
 - Otherwise, it will select the [`NullScannerAdapter`](#the-nullscanneradapter).

 The auto-selection process may be overridden by configuration: